-In another part of the Tower, Raven hesitated before knocking on Roy Harper’s door.
-She wore a pink floor length dress.
+In another part of the Tower, Raven hesitated before knocking on Roy Harper’s door, now wearing a floor-length pink dress.
 “Roy, may I disturb you a moment?” she asked.

-He grinned and bounced little Lian Harper on one knee.
+“Come on in!” said Roy, who grinned as he bounced bounced his daughter, little Lian Harper, on one knee.
 “Raven, you look great.
-A hot babe like you is never a disturbance to this guy,” he said.
+A hot babe like you is never a disturbance to this guy.”

 Raven smiled and entered.
-She sat next to Harper and played with his bright and active baby.
+Sitting next to Harper, she began to play with his bright and active baby.

-Raven smiled again as she picked up on his interest.
-She was doing nothing with her powers to increase his natural attraction.
-It pleased the shy woman immensely.
+Raven smiled again as she picked up on his interest, especially since she had done nothing with her powers to increase his natural attraction.
+The natural attraction pleased the shy woman immensely.

-It was a determined and steely Queen Hippolyta who spoke to her daughter Artemis.
-Artemis, Starfire, Kole, and Raven had arrived immediately after the initial message from Paradise Isle.
-Hippolyta looked every inch the warrior queen of myth in her silvery armor and gleaming helm.
-She had explained the situation, and a worried Artemis replied with concern evident on her lovely face and in her tone.
+It was a determined and steely Queen Hippolyta who summoned her daughter Artemis back home.
+Artemis, along with Starfire, Kole, and Raven, arrived in the communications area in the meeting room almost immediately after receiving the initial message from Paradise Island.
+The Amazon queen looked every inch the warrior queen of myth in her silvery armor and gleaming helm as she had explained the situation.

-“Mother, we’ll get Diana back.
+A worried Artemis replied, concern evident on her lovely face and in her tone, “Mother, we’ll get Diana back.
 Don’t worry.
-If necessary, we’ll even call in Nubia and Diana’s friends in the League,” she said.
+If necessary, we’ll even call in Nubia and Diana’s friends in the League.”

 Hippolyta shook her head, sending her blonde curls cascading.
-“I have taken that step, but Nubia is on a case with the Martian Manhunter.
-I decided not to involve the others.
-I left no message.
+“I have taken that step already, but Nubia is on a case with the Martian Manhunter.
+I have decided not to involve the others, and thus left no message with American Justice League.
 I hope to achieve our goal personally.”

-Raven said, “But, Queen Hippolyta, surely you cannot leave Paradise Isle.”
+“But, Queen Hippolyta, surely you cannot leave Paradise Island,” cautioned Raven.